Ziad-el3shry/Rainfall-Prediction-AUS-Weather/README.md

-# Australian Weather Data Analysis 🌤️
+# Australian Weather Data Analysis 🌦️

-This project presents a comprehensive analysis of historical weather data across various regions in Australia.
-The objective is to derive meaningful insights from meteorological variables and identify patterns related to temperature, rainfall, humidity, and other climatic factors.

-The analysis is conducted using Python and industry-standard data science libraries, with a focus on data cleaning, exploratory data analysis (EDA), and visual storytelling.
+This project was developed as the **final capstone project** for the _"Machine Learning Specialization (Version 2)"_ offered by **Coursera in collaboration with IBM**.
+It focuses on performing end-to-end exploratory data analysis of Australian weather data to derive insights, identify patterns, and lay the groundwork for predictive modeling.

 ---

-## 🧭 Objectives
+## 🎓 Course Information

+- **Course**: Machine Learning V2 Specialization
+- **Institution**: Coursera, in collaboration with IBM
+- **Project Type**: Final Capstone Project
-- Explore and understand key weather trends in Australia.
+- **Focus Areas**: Data preprocessing, EDA, feature correlation, weather trends
-- Perform data cleaning and preprocessing to handle missing and anomalous values.
-- Visualize distributions, correlations, and seasonal behavior of weather variables.
-- Identify potential predictors for future weather conditions (e.g., rainfall).
-- Establish a foundation for future predictive modeling or forecasting efforts.

 ---